FlutterKaigi/2023/README.md

 ### Setup

 This project uses [Flutter beta channel].
+The reason:
+- Use the latest Flutter/Dart features.
+- Use a more stable version

 1. [Install fvm].
 1. Move to project root directory, and run `fvm install` command.